 Types of Pest Management Company Acquisitions

 When contemplating an acquisition, a buyer outlines a strategy in terms of moving into a specific geographic market.
 A buyer will identify suitable target acquisitions and develop a range of acceptable purchase prices for such targeted acquisitions.
 The smart players refine this strategy; they are deliberate and use quantitative methods, demographic information, and various pricing methodologies to constantly tweak the overall strategies.

 Case in point: When speaking to one of the larger players not too long ago, my colleagues and I were told they actually observed the U.S. market for a couple of years before finding the “right” time and the “right” company to acquire that fit their strategy for making an entry into the U.S. market.

 As part of an overall strategy, buyers look at three types of potential acquisitions:

 - Platform company — Purchasers acquire a platform company to enter a new market where it has little or no activities.
-By acquiring the platform company, a buyer quickly gets an established management team, local infrastructure and an existing customer base.
-Expansion is easier with a platform company at the core of the overall strategy.
+By acquiring the platform company, a buyer quickly gets an established management team, local infrastructure, and an existing customer base.
+The expansion is easier with a platform company at the core of the overall strategy.